SD-DEVSECOPS/Star-Cancellation-Test/README.md

-Star Cancellation Test
+⭐ Star Cancellation Test

-This repository contains the Star Cancellation Test — a browser-based assessment tool used to measure visuospatial attention, perceptual accuracy, and motor control.
-It is commonly used in neurological and neuropsychological research, including studies on spatial neglect and related conditions.
+A browser-based assessment tool used to measure visuospatial attention, perceptual accuracy, and motor control.
+Commonly used in neurological and neuropsychological research, including studies on spatial neglect.

 📌 Overview

 The test displays small and large stars, letters, and words on an interactive canvas.

-For each trial, the participant cancels (draws over) the small stars they see.
+Participant task: Draw over small stars they see.

-The system automatically records:
+Automatically recorded:

-Stars cancelled correctly
+✅ Stars cancelled correctly

-Left/right distribution of cancelled stars
+✅ Left/right distribution of cancelled stars

-Laterality Index (proportion of left vs right cancellations)
+✅ Laterality Index (proportion of left vs right cancellations)

-Summary statistics across the test
+✅ Summary statistics across the test

-CSV export including full data and participant demographics
+✅ CSV export for full data and statistics and PNG export of latest version of the canvas

-🔧 New Feature: Configurable Object Counts
+<details> <summary>🔧 Configurable Object Counts</summary>

-Researchers can now set the number of objects before starting the test:
+Researchers can now set the number of objects before starting the test.

 Object Type	Recommended Range
 Small stars	50–80